watem-sedem/watem-sedem/docs/choices.rst

 .. note::
-    This option is fully tested for the model option: ':ref:`Only WS=1 <simple>`', but it is not yet tested when the CN model extension is .
+    This option is only fully tested for WaTEM/SEDEM, but it is not yet tested when the CN model extension is enabled (':ref:`curve number=1 <simple>`').

 .. _includebuffers: